thosgood/qubit.guide/README.md

 1. why are some captions above figures and some below?
 1. `\newcommand`s to somewhere shared by tex **and** html output
 1. svg output for figures
-1. license on index page
-1. mention bookdown package too
+1. license and funding information along with bookdown link in `_includes/footer.html`
 1. "view source" button on gitbook output
   + this is `view`: see <https://bookdown.org/yihui/bookdown/configuration.html>
 1. **pdf output**
 1. switch to katex
   + gitbook _and_ tufte
-1. change the link prefixed to gitbook TOC
+1. change the link prefixed to gitbook TOC when you have a domain
 1. search for "TODO"